 The First Responder Task Force was created for the sole purpose of honoring, serving, and protecting First Responders.

 Fast-forward to the terrorist attacks on 9/11.
 It was a double tragedy in the insurance industry.
 It shed light on the fact that exclusions and restrictions exist in the majority of insurance policies.
-343 fireman perished performing their duties that day, but because of the fine print buried in their insurance policies, a devastating number of the death benefit claims were denied payments to their families.
+414 total First Responders perished performing their duties that day, but because of the fine print buried in their insurance policies, a devastating number of the death benefit claims were denied payments to their families.
 Many of the insurance companies that ended up paying, some months and even years later, mainly did so because of political and media pressure.
 But far too many of these families never received a penny from these polices that they had been paying on for years.

 Insurance policies contain an exclusion/restriction section that describes the conditions under which the company will deny payment.
 Four exclusions that affected the families of 9/11 were: